 Tully gets seven lines total all three episodes.
 He is definitely in the background in this episode,

 which is totally unfair since everyone else gets a little focus.
 They should have cut out that stupid

 lovey-dovey scene with Hitch and done more with Troy, Moffitt, and Tully.
 That would have been a lot

 more interesting.
 They kill the girl off anyway so who cares.

 The Germans are real idiots in this episode.
 They don't seem to do anything to find out about the explosives which are found on the boat and then stolen, the dead sailors, etc.

 return to the briefing room by tank

-Logomancy is based in Riverdale, NYC, and Austin, TX.
+Logomancy is web and CD-ROM design group based in Riverdale, NYC, and Austin, TX.
 Questions or Comments?
 Don't hesitate to let us know!